 A computer, of course!
 Whether you’re a web designer, an Android or iOS developer, you cannot really do computer related work without a computer, can you?
 Now, which would be a better computer for programming?
-A desktop, or a laptop?
+Laptops or Desktops better for Developers?
 This question has a very ambiguous answer, since programming, by itself, doesn’t really need a whole lot from your system, and both can more or less fulfill your needs.
 However, based on experiences, we’ve found that most developers prefer using a desktop for programming.
 However, there are quite a few others, who prefer the portability and compact nature of a laptop, as opposed to desktops.

 Most commonly available laptops have a screen size of around 13-16 inches, and if you search really hard, maybe 17 inches.
 While this isn’t that big a deal, as you’re not watching a movie, or playing a game, which requires larger displays, it certainly is a drawback.
 Desktop screens are always larger than laptop screens even up to a 30″ display.
-Now if you ignore the actual screen size, and talk about the resolution, yes, laptops can provide the same, however, the pixels in that are tiny.
+To decide Laptops or Desktops better for Developers, if you ignore the actual screen size, and talk about the resolution, yes, laptops can provide the same, however, the pixels in that are tiny.

 Many programmers like to have a multi-monitor setup so that they can run multiple applications on each screen all at once, whether it is streaming videos, or having multiple terminal and editor windows open.
-This can be easily done in a desktop computer, but if you try using a laptop and a USB/PCMCIA video card to achieve the same result, you’d end up being tied to the desk after all, cause lugging around a laptop and 2 extra monitors, along with numerous cords, as well as finding a place to set them up, on the go, is a really tough job.
-So it kinda ends up defeating the whole point of the laptops’ portability!
+This can be easily done in a desktop, but if you try using a laptop and a USB/PCMCIA video card to achieve the same result, you’d end up being tied to the desk after all, cause lugging around a laptop and 2 extra monitors, along with numerous cords, as well as finding a place to set them up, on the go, is a really tough job.
+Laptops or Desktops better for Developers kinda ends up defeating the whole point of the laptops’ portability!s

 If your work is more graphics intensive than coding-related and demands a lot of resources, a desktop would be much better suited than a laptop, since laptops can provide pretty high-quality graphical features nowadays, but they aren’t even close to their desktop counterparts.
 Desktops can have several high-performance graphics cards, even linked together, if need be.
-However, if you’re primarily concerned with coding, you need not worry about framerates and graphics superiority, and go for a laptop, unless you wanna play the latest Call of Duty game during lunch hours!
+However, Laptops or Desktops better for Developers still remain a valid question if you’re primarily concerned with coding, you need not worry about framerates and graphics superiority, and go for a laptop, unless you wanna play the latest Call of Duty game during lunch hours!

 The faster and more responsive you need your computer to be, the more RAM you need to invest in.
 And desktops are the best suited for these, because of it being much easier to install and remove RAM on a desktop, than a Laptop.
-However, once again, unless you’re doing some really performance exhaustive work, you needn’t worry about RAM, as most standard laptops nowadays come with 4-8 GB RAM already.
+However, Laptops or Desktops better for Developers once again is a question to be solved, unless you’re doing some really performance exhaustive work, you needn’t worry about RAM, as most standard laptops nowadays come with 4-8 GB RAM already.

 This is purely a topic of ease and comfort.
 With desktops, you can select a much bigger, and more ergonomic keyboard with its own dedicated function keys like Volume, Cut/Copy/Paste, etc. A separate keyboard that you can choose according to your own preferences is always better than the standard laptop keyboards, especially during long hours of coding and debugging.
-However, the fact remains that you can also plug in the keyboard to your laptop, if you’re okay with carrying it around, along with the laptop itself.
+Laptops or Desktops better for Developers still brews the fact that you can also plug in the keyboard to your laptop, if you’re okay with carrying it around, along with the laptop itself.

 No matter how good you are, or how used you’ve become to using the touchpad, I’m sure you’d agree that an actual mouse is a lot faster and easier to use than a laptop’s touchpad.
 Besides, you can also choose one according to your own liking, one that is ergonomic, has extra keys, or simply looks better.
 Once again, you can do the same by plugging it into your laptop, but this is yet another additional device that you have to carry around, and might not always be usable, if you don’t have a big enough flat surface to use it on.